-11-231.
+- 11-231.
 Appeal of administrative action.
-Actions taken by the enforcement officer as authorized in §§ 11-215,11-221,11-226,11-228,11-229, and 11-230 are subject to review by the Jonesborough Planning Commission provided an appeal is filed in writing with the chairman of the planning commission within thirty (30) days from the date any written or verbal decision has been made which the developer feels adversely affects his/her rights, duties or privileges to engage in the land disturbing activity and/or associated development proposed.
-Drainage and sediment mitigation actions required by the building inspector and enforcement officer with existing properties or developments are also subject to appeal to the Jonesborough Planning Commission provided that appeals are made in writing, within thirty (30) days of receiving formal notification, to the commission chairman citing the specific reason(s) the activity or activities required present a hardship and cannot be implemented. (as added by Ord. #2001-13, Sept.
-2001; and replaced by Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008)

-11-232.
-Town clean-up resulting from violations at developer's/owner's expense.
-Town staff is authorized at any time during construction and development to take remedial actions to prevent, clean-up, repair or otherwise correct situations in which water, sediment rock, vegetation, etc. ends up on public streets and/or rights-of-way resulting from violations of this chapter; where necessary drainage erosion and sedimentation control measures have not been properly implemented.
-In such cases, the cost of labor, equipment, and materials used will be charged to the developer/owner in addition to a service charge of one hundred dollars (\$100.00) per hour.
-The town will invoice the developer/owner directly, and payment shall be received within fourteen (14) days.
-Failure to pay for remedial actions taken by the town under this section may result in the town attorney filing a lien against the property involved in the action, and may negate any intention by the town to accept responsibility for any drainage and sediment control facilities.
-The decision of the town to take remedial actions to protect the health and safety of the public in no way supplants or negates the authority of the appropriate town staff to issue citations for violations of this chapter. (as added by Ord. #2001-13, Sept.
-2001; and replaced by Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008)
+Actions taken by the Enforcement Officer as authorized in Sections 11-215, 11-221, 11-226, 11-228, 11-229, and 11-230 are subject to review by the Jonesborough Planning Commission provided an appeal is filed in writing with the Chairman of the Planning Commission within thirty (30) days from the date any written or verbal decision has been made which the Developer feels adversely affects his/her rights, duties or privileges to engage in the land disturbing activity and/or associated development proposed.
+Drainage and sediment mitigation actions required by the Building Inspector and Enforcement Officer with existing properties or developments are also subject to appeal to the Jonesborough Planning Commission provided that appeals are made in writing, within thirty (30) days of receiving formal notification, to the Commission Chairman citing the specific reason(s) the activity or activities required present a hardship and cannot be implemented. - 11-232.
+Town clean-up resulting from violations at Developer's/Owner's expense.
+Town staff is authorized at any time during construction and development to take remedial actions to prevent, clean-up, repair or otherwise correct situations in which water, sediment rock, vegetation, etc. ends up on public streets and/or right-of-ways resulting from violations of this ordinance; where necessary drainage erosion and sediment control measures have not been properly implemented.
+In such cases, the cost of labor, equipment, and materials used will be charged to the Developer/Owner in addition to a service charge of \$100.00 per hour.
+The Town will invoice the Developer/Owner directly, and payment shall be received within fourteen (14) days.
+Failure to pay for remedial actions taken by the Town under this Section may result in the Town Attorney filing a lien against the property involved in the action, and may negate any intention by the Town to accept responsibility for any drainage and sediment control facilities.
+The decision of the Town to take remedial actions to protect the health and safety of the public in no way supplants or negates the authority of the appropriate Town Staff to issue citations for violations of this Ordinance.